 Here are some options if you’ve decided you could use some help:

 - Your health insurance company.
 Check with your health plan to see which resources are available.
 For example, Priority Health provides members with information like what kind of help is available, what your plan will cover and how to find counselors or behavioral health care providers to meet your needs.
 An on-staff behavioral health team is available to help 24 hours a day, seven days a week.
 Call the number on the back of your member ID card (your call is completely confidential) or log into your online account.
 Priority Health has also partnered with a digital health specialist to offer free access to mental wellness resources specifically focused on the COVID-19 pandemic.
 Learn more here.
+And if you’re a Priority Health member, $0 cost share for behavioral health virtual visits are being offered to members through December 31, 2020.
+Learn more here.

 - Disaster distress helpline.
 A 24/7, 365-day-a-year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
 This multilingual, and confidential crisis support service is available to all residents in the United States and its territories.
 Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.